Lynn W. Enquist

-Lynn W. Enquist is professor emeritus in molecular biology at Princeton University, as well as founding editor of the journal Annual Review of Virology.
+Lynn William Enquist is professor emeritus in molecular biology at Princeton University, as well as founding editor of the journal Annual Review of Virology.
 His research focuses on neuroinvasive alpha-herpesviruses.

 Education

-Enquist received a bachelor's degree in Bacteriology from South Dakota State University in 1967.
-He received his Ph.D. in Microbiology from the Medical College of Virginia, Virginia Commonwealth University in 1971 with S. Gaylen Bradley studying streptomyces biology.
+In 1963, Enquist graduated from Milbank High School in Milbank, South Dakota.
+He received a Bachelor of Science in bacteriology from South Dakota State University in 1967.
+He received his Ph.D. in microbiology from the Medical College of Virginia, Virginia Commonwealth University in 1971 working with S. Gaylen Bradley to study streptomyces biology.
 He did postdoctoral training at the Roche Institute of Molecular Biology from 1971 to 1973 studying bacteriophage lambda replication and recombination with Ann Skalka.

 Career

 He served in the Public Health Service from 1973 to 1981.
-He was a senior staff fellow at the National Institutes of Health in the laboratory of Dr. Philip Leader working with Robert Weisberg from 1974 to 1977 studying bacteriophage lambda site-specific recombination and development of recombinant DNA technology.
-In 1977, he moved to the National Cancer Institute where he continued the development of recombinant DNA technology and also began his work on neurotropic herpes viruses.
-In 1981 he left the National Cancer Institute to be research director at Molecular Genetics Incorporated in Minnetonka, Minnesota, where he worked on recombinant DNA based viral vaccines.
+He was a senior staff fellow at the National Institutes of Health in the laboratory of Dr. Philip Leder working with Robert Weisberg from 1974 to 1977 studying bacteriophage lambda site-specific recombination and development of recombinant DNA technology.
+In 1977, he moved to the National Cancer Institute where he continued the development of recombinant DNA technology and also began his work on neurotropic herpes viruses, researching under Dr. George Vande Woude.
+In 1981 he left the National Cancer Institute to become research director at Molecular Genetics Incorporated in Minnetonka, Minnesota, where he worked on recombinant DNA based viral vaccines.
 In 1984, he joined DuPont as a research leader, where he ran a laboratory studying neurotropic viruses.
 In 1990, he joined DuPont Merck Pharmaceutical Company, where he was a senior research fellow working on developing neurotropic viruses as tools for gene therapy and studying the mammalian nervous system.
 In 1993, he accepted the position of tenured full professor of molecular biology at Princeton University.
 His research interests are in the field of neurovirology, specifically on the mechanisms of herpesvirus spread and pathogenesis in the mammalian nervous system.
 He teaches an undergraduate course in virology and won the President's award for teaching excellence in 2001.